prabhupant/sqlpage/README.md

-Python library for easy pagination
+Python library that provides easy to integrate pagination